guilhermeleobas/numba/docs/source/reference/envvars.rst

    If set to non-zero the issuing of performance warnings is disabled.
 Default is zero.

+.. envvar:: NUMBA_DIFF_IR

+   If set to non-zero, dump IR in such way as to aid "diff"ing.
+Default is zero.

 .. envvar:: NUMBA_DEBUG

    If set to non-zero, print out all possible debugging information during